California

 Texas

-The Texas Data Privacy and Security Act requires businesses to obtain consent before processing sensitive personal data, to recognize the universal opt-out mechanism, and includes a right to cure any privacy violation within 30 days of notification from the Texas Attorney General.
-Signed in June of 2023, this Act joins the list of consumer privacy laws due to take effect in July 2024.
+Texas Data Privacy and Security Act, in effect as of July 2024, requires businesses to obtain consent before processing sensitive personal data, to recognize the universal opt-out mechanism, and includes a right to cure any privacy violation within 30 days of notification from the Texas Attorney General.

 Utah

-The Utah Consumer Privacy Act, which has narrower applicability thresholds than some other state privacy laws, establishes requirements for businesses to provide information on the collection, use, and sale of consumer personal data.
-Expected to take effect on December 31, 2023, this law is considered more business-friendly than some other state privacy laws and is notable for limiting its definition of the sale of personal data as the exchange of personal data for monetary consideration.
+Utah Consumer Privacy Act, which has narrower applicability thresholds than some other state privacy laws, establishes requirements for businesses to provide information on the collection, use, and sale of consumer personal data.
+In effect since December 2023, this law is considered more business-friendly than some other state privacy laws and is notable for limiting its definition of the sale of personal data as the exchange of personal data for monetary consideration.

 Virginia